JGuzak/shieldXl_battery/README.md

 The USB and Ethernet ports are aligned for raspberry pi 3B+.
 Raspberry pi 4 will work but the cutouts will not be aligned correctly.

-## Kits for this case are available of on the [Modbang shop](https://www.modbang.com/modbang-shop/shieldxlbatterykit).
+## Kits for the Pi 3B+ flavor of this case are available of on the [Modbang shop](https://www.modbang.com/modbang-shop/shieldxlbatterykit).

 | Table of Contents |
 | - |